davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 This is the low point in our journey.
 We understand the problem and we appreciate its difficulty, but we don't yet have a way forward.
 Things will only get better from here.
 We're about to turn our attention to the FLP result, which explains what we have been doing wrong so far, and in doing so we'll learn what we need to change about our approach in order to arrive at the Paxos algorithm.
 Pour yourself your stimulant drink of choice and let's keep going!

 # Part 3: The FLP Result

+TODO:: a good cold open might be a repeat of Lemma (2?
+3?) the inscrutable one.
+"Refuses to elaborate, leave"

+TODO: open as the proof generalizes what you already saw with the tie breaker / pick your poison